ethberlinzwei/KnowledgeBase/README.md

 There are a variety of accommodation options available in Berlin.
 From hostels to airbnb flats and hotels.
 We recommend the regions Treptow, Kreuzberg or Friedrichshain due to their proximity to the venue.
-As part of our commitment to using dapps extensively throughout the hackathon, we're in close contact with the team behind [Winding Tree](https://windingtree.com/), and most probably they will launch to mainnet within the next few days, in which case, you can reserve a place with ETH or LIF, their native token.

 Due to the regulations of the venue, unfortunately we cannot offer any sleeping facilities on-site, and sleeping bags are not allowed.
 Please make sure you take this into consideration when choosing an accomodation.